MSM74588/Gnomejs-demo-app/README.md

 Small Notes:

 - For some reason, Gtk refuses to launch from VS code integrated terminal, or terminal opened from VS code instance, instead, cd in to the working directory from a new terminal

+- Gnome builder run the application with sudo privilege it seems, so for native looks run from terminal